imatix/gsl/README.md

 <A name="toc3-603" title="Becoming a Very Good Programmer" />
 ### Becoming a Very Good Programmer

-My name is Pieter Hintjens, and I am a programmer.
-My team and I build infrastructure software - frameworks, middleware, servers, etc. I've learned a few things about software since I wrote my first small program in 1981 or so.
+I've learned a few things about software since I wrote my first small program in 1981 or so.
 First: if it's not impossible, it's not worth doing.
 Second: software design is about overcoming human limitations, not technical ones.
 Third: very few people can actually design good, useful, large-scale software systems, which for me is the goal of programming.

-In my experience there are at least four main aspects to becoming a very good programmer:
+In my experience there are these four main aspects to becoming a very good programmer (which I hope to become, one day):

 * Never throw out anything that works until it is really worn out.
 This mainly means writing portable code.
 * Never solve the same problem more than once in parallel.
 This mainly means building tools.